Dr Maggie Hutchings

 - Hutchings, M., 2002.
 Computer mediated communications: impact on learning.
 In: Fallows, S. and Bhanot, R., eds.
 Educational development through information and communications technology.
 London: Kogan Page, 87-99.

 - Ashencaen Crabtree, S., Hemingway, A., Sudbury, S., Esteves, L., Hall, J., Board, M., Diaz, A., Hutchings, M., Jacey, H. et al., 2018.
 ‘Welcome to the Machine!’
 Resisting isomorphic, masculinised corporatisation of Higher Education through feminist scholarship.
 In: DAKAM Gender and Women's Studies Conference 10-12 November 2018 Istanbul.

 - Hutchings, M., Scammell, J. and Fry, J., 2016.
 Agency connectivity and humanisation for fostering and sustaining caring practice.
-In: Altogether better health VIII 7-9 September 2016 Oxford.
+In: All Together Better Health VIII 7-9 September 2016 Oxford.